LightwaveSmartHome/homeassistant-lightwave-smart/info.md

 For sockets the codes are the "up button" versions.

-There are further service calls:
+### Service calls

+`lightwave_smart.reset_enabled_status_to_defaults`: Resets all device/entity enabled statuses to defaults

+#### Deprecated Services

+Improved connection and state management means the following services should no longer be required.
+If you experience problems with connectivity or device states please open an issue [here](https://github.com/LightwaveSmartHome/homeassistant-lightwave-smart/issues).

-`lightwave_smart.reconnect`: Force a reconnect to the Lightwave backend `lightwave_smart.update_states`: Force a read of all states of devices
+`lightwave_smart.reconnect`: Force a reconnect to the Lightwave backend

+`lightwave_smart.update_states`: Force a read of all device states